ontoportal/documentation/docs/_steps/getting_started.md

 (obtained during the system startup) to complete the Registration process and obtain the license for validation in your Appliance.

-We'd appreciate your registration before you even download the {{opva}}, or in parallel with that step.
+We'd appreciate your registration before you even download the {{site.opva}}, or in parallel with that step.
 However, you can download and evaluate the appliance, and then choose whether or not you fill out the registration form.